 On the other hand, a poor CX can lose company customers; over 33% of customers would consider switching to the competition after just one incident.

 CX has become so important that researchers predict it will overtake price and product as the top competitive differentiator.
-With the stakes higher than ever, here are six customer experience trends to be aware of in order to beat your competition.
+With the stakes higher than ever.

 1. Finding a balance between humanity and automation

 Automation is a great way for a company to reduce costs associated with customer service as well as speed up resolution time for simple service requests.
 But, how do consumers feel about this?

 Human customer service agents are still a MUST for businesses.
 Consumers in 2020 are still reluctant to trust chatbots; just 63% of consumers are satisfied with service from a chatbot, assuming they can request a human customer service rep if needed.

 Humans are still crucial to the service aspect of digital CX, at this point in time.
 They should still be used in combination with chatbots to provide the best customer experience possible.